 It is with great pleasure that we cordially invite you to attend our 5th Annual North Carolina Biosciences Collaborative Symposium!
 The Symposium is sponsored by the Duke University's BioCoRE (NIH-IMSD) Program and will be held on Thursday, July 27- Friday, July 28, 2017 in the Trent Semans Center at Duke University.
-This event will bring together over 200 faculty, students and administrators from North Carolina institutions.
-More Info COMING SOON!
+This year's theme will be centered around “Building Persistence and Establishing Change in the Midst of Uncertainty" and our symposium will likely bring together over 200 faculty, students and administrators from North Carolina institutions.
+Highlights will include:

-- Faculty/administrator sessions on best practices in strategic active mentoring and discussion of evidence-based practices for STEM training.
+- Faculty/administrator sessions on the implementation of data-driven interventions and the discussion of evidence-based practices for STEM training

-- Student sessions on developing effective strategies for “mentoring-up” at any level, generating useful methods for improving scientific efficacy, and learning to respectfully address unconscious bias
+- Student sessions on the process of creating a “successful” career path despite challenges, generating useful methods for improving scientific efficacy, and learning to navigate through difficulty at every stage

 Feel free share this invitation with all students, faculty and administrators who might like to attend the Symposium.
 We hope that you will participate in this exciting event!